What Software programs are available for free to Columbia Medical Center students?

 Where can I take classes to learn software programs?

 Our Computer Training page has current information on available software and computer classes.
-Online courses on various programs are also available at Columbia's Learning and Development site; see the Online Learning and Classroom Learning links under the heading on the right column of their webpage.
+Online courses on various programs are also available at Columbia's Professional Development page.

 Why can't I view streaming video via QuickTime?